CFO Wiki

 Revenue (Month 3) is determined by bookings (Month 2), which comes from closed deals (Month 2), which comes from pipeline created (Month 1), which comes from leads generated (Month 0).

 Each step takes time.
-For a typical B2B SaaS company with 60-day sales cycles:
+For a typical B2B SaaS company with 60-day sales cycles, implementation costs can have a significant impact on gross margins and scalability.

 Month 0: Lead visits website, downloads content, or requests demo